Overview

 Gardasil 9 is an HPV vaccine approved by the U.S. Food and Drug Administration and can be used for males and females to protect against cervical cancer and genital warts.

-Once someone is infected with HPV, the vaccine might not be as effective or might not work at all.
-Also, response to the vaccine is better at younger ages than older ones.
-But, if given before someone is infected, the vaccine can prevent most cases of cervical cancer.
+The vaccine works best if a person gets it before having the first sexual contact.
+Once someone has HPV, the vaccine might not work as well or at all.
+Also, younger people respond better to the vaccine than older people do.
+If given before someone has HPV infection, the vaccine can prevent most cervical cancers.

 Diagnosis

-Your doctor might be able to diagnose HPV infection by looking at your warts.
+A healthcare professional might be able to diagnose HPV infection by looking at the warts.

-If genital warts aren't visible, you'll need one or more of the following tests:
+If genital warts don't show, one or more of the following tests can find them:

-• Vinegar (acetic acid) solution test.
+- Vinegar, called acetic acid, solution test.
 A vinegar solution applied to HPV-infected genital areas turns them white.
-This may help in identifying difficult-to-see flat lesions.
+This may help flat lesions show up.

-• Pap test.
-Your doctor collects a sample of cells from your cervix or vagina to send for laboratory analysis.
-Pap tests can reveal abnormalities that can lead to cancer.
+- Pap smear.
+A sample of cells from the cervix or vagina go to a lab to look for changes that can lead to cancer.

-• DNA test.
-This test, conducted on cells from your cervix, can recognize the DNA of the high-risk varieties of HPV that have been linked to genital cancers.
-It's recommended for women 30 and older in addition to the Pap test.
+- DNA test.
+Testing cells from the cervix can identify the DNA of the types of HPV that are linked to genital cancers.
+It's recommended that women 30 and older have this test with a Pap test.

 Treatment

 Warts often go away without treatment, particularly in children.
-However, there's no cure for the virus, so they can reappear in the same place or other places.
+But there's no cure for the virus.
+So the warts can come back in the same place or other places.

 Medications

-• Salicylic acid.
-Over-the-counter treatments that contain salicylic acid work by removing layers of a wart a little at a time.
-For use on common warts, salicylic acid can cause skin irritation and isn't for use on your face.
+- Salicylic acid.
+Treatments without a prescription that contain salicylic acid work by removing layers of a wart a little at a time.
+For use on common warts, salicylic acid can irritate skin.
+Salicylic acid isn't for use on the face.)

-• Imiquimod.
-This prescription cream might enhance your immune system's ability to fight HPV.
-Common side effects include redness and swelling at the application site.
+- Imiquimod (Zyclara).
+This prescription cream might help the immune system fight HPV.
+Common side effects include swelling where the cream is applied.

-• Podofilox.
-Another topical prescription, podofilox works by destroying genital wart tissue.
+- Podofilox (Condylox).
+Another prescription applied to the skin, podofilox works by killing genital wart tissue.
 Podofilox may cause burning and itching where it's applied.

-• Trichloroacetic acid.
+- Trichloroacetic acid.
 This chemical treatment burns off warts on the palms, soles and genitals.
-It might cause local irritation.
+It might cause irritation where it's applied.

 Surgical and other procedures